 - Eliminates tedious and time-consuming compute infrastructure management.

 - Reliably runs mission-critical and production container workloads on low-cost spot instances with enterprise-level SLA for high availability.

 - Guarantees workloads continuity with predictive algorithms allowing for proactive draining and replacement of at-risk spot instances along with automated fallback to on-demand instances (or available Savings Plans and RIs) as needed.

 For organizations looking to simplify the management of containers in the cloud AWS ECS offers a capable managed service that greatly simplifies operations.
-To further simplify container operations ECS running on Fargate is can deliver a serverless experience that abstracts away infrastructure management, albeit with a few constraints in data storage and networking.
+To further simplify container operations, ECS running on Fargate can deliver a serverless experience that abstracts away infrastructure management, albeit with a few constraints in data storage and networking.